Learn more about DRIFCan-funded research and lend your support.

 The Edmonton Protocol’s successes led to a partnership with ViaCyte, a pioneering company in the domain of stem cell reproduction.

-Unlike islet cells, stem cells, once transplanted and producing insulin, are capable of fulfilling patients’ insulin requirements without risk of rejection or a lifetime of immunosuppressive medications.
+Unlike islet cells, stem cells, are not limited by donor organ availability.
+Stem cells, combined with immune barrier techniques or devices, have the potential to fulfill patients’ insulin requirements without risk of rejection or a lifetime of immunosuppressive medications.

 Early trials are showing considerable success.
 If approved, this treatment may bring the world far closer to a real cure for diabetes.